Why Your Donation Page Matters

 Many nonprofits and charities choose to write a short message to donation page visitors equating their gift with impact.

 It’s never okay to gamble with your donor’s financial information.
 Always use a safe, secure donation processing system.

 Donors are using mobile phones to give at rising rates.
 If your donation page isn’t optimized for mobile, you may lose out on donations.

 6. Integrating With Fundraising and Reporting Tools

 It’s possible you use more than one management tool.
-You may have a CRM, a donation processor, and a communications platform to manage your outgoing emails.
+You may have a nonprofit CRM, a donation processor, and a communications platform to manage your outgoing emails.
 Whenever possible, ensure your donation page accommodates these additional fundraising and reporting tools.
 Integration = ease.

 7. Other Specific Options